 Need a Lawsuit Loan?
 Apply Today!

-Second, a letter of protection offers the plaintiff less protection than a lawsuit loan.
+- A letter of protection offers the plaintiff less protection than a lawsuit loan.
 The lawsuit loan advance is non-recourse, meaning that the plaintiff does not have to repay it if she loses her case or the recovery is not enough to cover the advance.